 In a delightful scene concocted by Nikolai Gogol (or Mykola Hohol to transliterate from the Ukrainian) in his short story Christmas Eve, vareniki have magic powers: They fly up and dip themselves into smetana before entering the mouth of the Cossack Puzaty Patsyuk.

 Wouldn’t it be wonderful if the recipe could be found for my fantasy women’s army?
 Instead of flying themselves into the mouth of a hungry Cossack, these vareniki could perhaps be used to repel and deactivate bullets?
-Or even turn bullets into vareniki that would stuff themselves into the mouths of soldiers?
+Or even to turn bullets into vareniki that would stuff themselves into the mouths of soldiers?

 For several years, in the central Ukrainian city of Cherkasy, which has been hit by heavy shelling in the past month, there even stood a monument to this national dish.
 Kitsch?
 Perhaps, but surely no less absurd than monuments erected to celebrate military victories or commemorate dead soldiers.

-Returning to the realm of the possible, the best thing to do with vareniki is eat them in large quantities.
+Returning to the realm of the possible, the best thing to do with vareniki is to eat them in large quantities.
 Make your own by following this online recipe or check out the recipes by Olia Hercules and Alissa Timoshkina.
 If you’ve not yet encountered these two extraordinary women, please read this New Yorker article about their Cook for Ukraine crusade right away.

 Then, before reading any further, take a few minutes to visit their page and make a donation, and at the same time please also give to the World Food Program, which feeds hungry people all over the world.
 Their task has hardly been eased amid rising prices caused by the war in Ukraine.
 (As a friend wrote on her poster at the first anti-war demo: “Literally the last thing the world needs right now!”).

 I have been following Hercules and Timoshkina avidly.
 My Instagram feed is flooded with information about frequent “Cook for Ukraine” events all over the world from London to Tokyo, with amateurs and professionals alike raising money.
 Unfortunately, the campaign does not seem to have quite taken off in Berlin, though there are many scattered fundraising efforts.
 Boiling Room Berlin has been organising cooking sessions.
 Fine Bagels took part in the Hamantaschen for Ukraine during Purim, and Bio Company has paired up with Märkisches Landbrot to sell a “peace bread,” with one euro per loaf going to Ukraine.
 There is also a Bake for Ukraine initiative, and two Ukrainian women regularly sell palianytsias at Markthalle Neun.
 Wir Wir has raised thousands of euros for Artists at Risk and Berlin to Borders selling cakes at its Bitte mit Sahne!
 Kuchenbasar and there is a lot of cooking going on behind the scenes for refugees arriving in Germany.
-For those who prefer to help by drinking, the wine bar in Weserstrasse Vin Aqua Vin is selling a very decent honest German assemblage for Ukraine.
+For those who prefer to help by drinking, the wine bar in Weserstrasse Vin Aqua Vin is selling a very decent German assemblage for Ukraine.

 Berliners, I encourage you to buy the bread and wine and to start hassling your favourite restaurants and cafes to stage “Cook for Ukraine” events.
 Also, what’s stopping you from organising your own?
 As soon as cucumber season arrives, I’ll be pickling for Ukraine, using recipes from Darra Goldstein’s Beyond the North Wind.
 I also recommend her recipe for syrniki, right up there with vareniki on the list of greatest comfort foods ever.